 Part of the problem was that I didn’t know how to do emotions at all.
 I could name a few, but I was unaware that I was so emotionally illiterate.
 Like not being able to speak Japanese, my deficit didn’t occur to me except very occasionally.
 Not for one moment did I think I was a captive of shame: I lived in an invisible prison.

 I sat in that very first therapy session, tense, awkward, feeling like I was playing a game of chess and conscious that I didn’t know the rules.
-It felt dangerous, but I didn’t know why.
+It felt like a dangerous game to be playing, but I didn’t know why.
 My very existence seemed at stake.

 Shame was there in the room from the very start, this ‘thing’ in the space between us, black but formless and empty, and ever-shifting.
-It held us apart, stopped us connecting.
+It held us apart, stopped us connecting, kept me away from her.
 It glued all over me like sticky, dripping tar.
 Everything about me felt wrong in that first session, but I didn’t know that was shame.
 I thought it was just the way it was, just the way it had always been, just the way it would always be.

 Coming for therapy – looking for help, to change – is a strange thing to do when shame has shaped your life.
 Because what help is there? – You don’t deserve any.
 What change can there be? – Surely none when you are intrinsically defective.
 Then why come?

-Maybe I came to therapy, that very first time, to placate other people: those around me fed up with my breakdown, my push-pull way of relating, my mood swings and dissociation and profound suicidality.
+Even here shame has a hand: I think I came to therapy, that very first time, to placate other people: those around me fed up with my breakdown, my broken-down way of relating, my mood swings and dissociation and profound suicidality.
 Shame, about who I was and how I was acting, was my primary motivation in seeking therapy.
 Not because I believed it would help – I was beyond repair, and undeserving of the help – but so that they would at least see that I was trying.

 She asks me why I’ve come, what I’m hoping to get out of counselling and dutifully I tell her what I think she wants to hear.
 Shame navigates a course for me along the downstream of acceptability.
 She asks me why I have come now, what has prompted it, and I tell her a little of my breakdown and she listens.
 But she listens.
 I’ve not known listening like it before and I feel like a layer of my skin has been peeled away and I start to worry that she’s seeing me from the inside.
 I have the sense, and it steadily grows, that she’s listening to more than my words.
 She’s listening to me.
 It’s like she’s trying to find me, and pull me apart like Lego, to see how I’m made.
 She’s listening to what I’m not saying.
 She’s listening to my body.
 I feel utterly, and shamefully, naked.